slipperypenguin/release-notifier/README.md

 🛰 slack notifications for OSS releases

-Receive slack notifications for specified github releases.
+Receive slack notifications for specified GitHub releases.
 Better than the vanilla RSS notifier

 ## Getting setup